 Calling all budding cooks, foodies and history enthusiasts!

 Location: Leagrave Cottage

 Minimum age: 16 (12-15 year olds can take part as long as they are accompanied by a participating adult)

 Number of participants: 5

 Why not try your hand at some historic baking in the beautiful surroundings of our rescued historic buildings?

 Led by our experienced Tudor re-enactor, who has taught cookery for many years, this half-day course gives you the opportunity to enjoy baking historic bread and decorated jam tarts in our original 18th century wood-fired bread oven.
-You will get hands-on with ingredients, use traditional techniques and discover what huzzy or mawkin is used for.
-If there’s time, we may also include the making and decorating of a small medieval ‘soteltie’ from ‘marchpane’ (marzipan).
+You will get hands-on with ingredients, use traditional techniques and discover what a huzzy or a mawkin is used for.
 With a small group of participants, you’ll be assured of individual attention and a great experience, and you will be welcome to spend the rest of the day enjoying the Museum.

 Included in your experience